MarcoAndrello/SCP-genomewide-genetic-diversity-Diplodus-Mullus/README.md

 # Evaluating different approaches to integrate genome-wide genetic diversity in spatial conservation prioritization

-This repository contains code to perform all the analyses presented in the manuscript.
+This repository contains code to perform all the analyses presented in the manuscript:

+XXXX.
+Evaluating different approaches to integrate genome-wide genetic diversity in spatial conservation prioritization.
+Submitted to Biological Conservation.

 The analysis is subdivided in the following steps, each corresponding to a code file and detailed below, to be executed in this order:

 ### 01 - Create_pus.R